In the UK, we’re lucky enough to have many of Europe’s most beautiful, charming, and iconic cities just a short flight away.

 1. Marseille, France

-Located on France’s south coast, Marseille is a beguiling blend of modern and historic, and French and Mediterranean, and it offers equal parts beach bliss as urban delight.
+Located on France’s south coast, Marseille is a beguiling blend of modern and historic, French and Mediterranean, and beach bliss and urban delight.

 France’s second-largest city is made up of 111 districts, each with its own identity and appeal, and it’s perfect for inquisitive travellers looking for diversity.